What are the causes of chronic cystitis?

 Antibiotics are the most common treatment for chronic bladder infections.
 If your symptoms are mild, your GP might ask you to wait for the results of a urine test.
 This way, your doctor can prescribe the most suitable antibiotic for fighting the bacteria which are causing your infection.

 In some cases, women are given antibiotics in advance (usually a 3-day course) so that they can treat their infection without having to visit their doctor.
 If antibiotics seem to work well for you but your bladder infection keeps on coming back, you doctor may give you a long-term antibiotic treatment which consists of a much lower dose.
 Some patients need to take this every day for several months (from 6-24 months).
-You can order trimethoprim or nitrofurantoin online from DrEd.
+If you have frequent cystitis infections and have been investigated by our GP already, you can order a course of nitrofurantoin for future use online from Zava.
 Our online doctor will review your request and confirm whether you can take an antibiotic for your bladder infection.

 When Antibiotics Fail